UPDATE 2-Central bank warns of threats to Irish recovery

 The weakening medium term outlook will increase the pressure on the government to secure a deal on restructuring 30 billion euros of promissory notes tied to the bailout of Anglo Irish Bank.
 Last week the European Central Bank rejected Ireland’s proposal to convert the notes into long-term bonds to be taken up by the central bank.
 That would amount to “monetary financing” of the government, the ECB reasoned.

-Asked if a deal on the promissory notes would boost the economy, Frisell said: “Hard question if that will help boost growth, I guess it would help boost confidence in the whole program.”
+Asked if a deal on the promissory notes would boost the economy, Frisell said: “Hard question if that will help boost growth, I guess it would help boost confidence in the whole programme.”

 He refused to comment on what Irish Central Bank governor Patrick Honohan might offer as a replacement for the rejected proposal, saying that work on a deal was ongoing.